aristanetworks/avd/ansible_collections/arista/avd/examples/isis-ldp-ipvpn/README.md

     spanning_tree_mode: none # (6)!

   node_groups: # (7)!
-    WAN1-PE1-2:
+    - group: WAN1-PE1-2
       nodes:
-        pe1:
+        - name: pe1
           id: 1
           mgmt_ip: 172.16.1.101/24
-        pe2:
+        - name: pe2
           id: 2
           mgmt_ip: 172.16.1.102/24

-    WAN1-PE3:
+    - group: WAN1-PE3
       nodes:
-        pe3:
+        - name: pe3
           id: 3
           mgmt_ip: 172.16.1.103/24
 ```

 1. `platform` references default settings defined in AVD specific to certain switch platforms.
 2. `loopback_ipv4_pool` defines the IP scope from which AVD assigns IPv4 addresses for Loopback0.
-Please note that this IP pool is different to the one used for the p routers in this example.
-If you want to reuse the same IP pool for multiple node types, to avoid setting the same IP addresses for several devices, we can define the option `loopback_ipv4_offset`.
+Please note that this IP pool differs from the one used for the p routers in this example.
+If you want to reuse the same IP pool for multiple node types to avoid setting the same IP addresses for several devices, we can define the option `loopback_ipv4_offset`.
 3. `virtual_router_mac_address` defines the MAC address used for the anycast gateway on the various subnets.
 This is the MAC address connected endpoints will learn when ARPing for their default gateway.
-It is not really relevant for the vpn-ipv4/6 services used in this example but it is still mandatory to set.
+It is irrelevant for the vpn-ipv4/6 services used in this example but is still mandatory to set.
-4. `mpls_route_reflectors` defines which route reflectors that the pe nodes peer with for overlay route distribution.
+4. `mpls_route_reflectors` defines which route reflectors the pe nodes peer with for overlay route distribution.
-5. `isis_system_id_prefix` is mandatory to set when using ISIS for underlay routing protocol.
+5. `isis_system_id_prefix` is mandatory to set when using ISIS for the underlay routing protocol.
 It is used to calculate the ISIS NET ID.
 6. `spanning_tree_mode` defines the spanning tree mode.
 In this case, we are not using spanning tree since we have only routed interfaces on our pe routers.
 7. `node_groups` defines settings common to more than one node.
-In the l3ls-evpn design this has more utility than here, where it is used to define MLAG pairs.
-In the mpls design it is mostly used as a way to logically group devices for organizational purposes.
+In the l3ls-evpn design this has more utility than here, which is used to define MLAG pairs.
+In the MPLS design, it is mainly used to logically group devices for organizational purposes.

 Finally, more of the same, but this time for the rr routers: